roselykm/beginner-react-boilerplate/README.md

             * JSX syntax
         * into common javascript etc. and host the public directory
         * so that we can view our app in the browser (the index.html).

+13) Webpack can understand JavaScript and JSON files only.
+So, to use webpack functionality in other files like .css, babel files, etc., we have to install some loaders in the project by writing the following command on the terminal:

+    ```
+    npm i --save-dev style-loader css-loader babel-loader
+    ```

+    css-loader collects CSS from all the CSS files in the app and bundle it into one file

+    style-loader puts all stylings inside <style> tag in index.html file present in the public folder

+    babel-loader is a package that allows the transpiling of javascript files using babel and webpack.